hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ## Create New User

 In this step, we create a new user with username `admin`, and allow ssh access to users `root` and `ubuntu`.
-Make sure to modify this command based on your preferences.
+Make sure to modify this command based on your needs and preferences.

 ```shell
 sudo tctl users add admin --roles=editor,access --logins=root,ubuntu
 ```

 A link will show up for signing up.
 Open it in a browser and complete the registration process.

 Teleport enforces the use of two-factor authentication by default and I completely support this.
-If someone gets access to your account, they'll have **full control** over everything!
+If someone gets access to your account, they will have **full control** over everything!
 Better safe than sorry.
 While it's possible to disable 2FA, I strongly advise against it.

 Define new users with different roles and access level in the same manner.
-When you're reading, let's move on to the next step.
+When you're ready, let's move on to the next step.

 ## Resources

-The current server will be on the `Resources` page, and you can ssh to it using the web interface.
+The current server will be on the `Resources` page, and you can SSH to it using the web interface.
 As you can see, it's a fully functional terminal inside the browser.
 Magical!

 Other servers and resources can easily be added too.
-Follow the instructions and paste the link into the desired servers.
+For example, follow the instructions for adding a new server, and paste the link generated by Teleport into the desired servers.
-You can rename each service in `config.yaml` file inside that server, `nodename` field.
+You can rename each service in `config.yaml` file inside that server, with `nodename` field.
 If you did that, remember to restart Teleport; both server and client.
+Otherwise, you may encounter some wierd bugs :)

 ```shell
 sudo systemctl restart teleport